subhojit26/PassOP/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-A few changes are left and then I would like to deploy it using Vercel...
+Made it fully responsive so that user can use on any device and save their passwords on the go!
+Finally deployed it using vercel.